 IOSP as a driver for modularization

-Turning this around, the IOSP is a great help for modularization.
+Turning this around, the IOSP is a great help for modularization; and in that it’s core to Radical Object-Orientation.
 Because as soon as you feel hampered by the IOSP since it’s “forcing” you to keep logic down in the leafs of a function call tree, i.e. in operations, and those are growing bigger and bigger… you can wrap logic into a function and refactor it into another component, and call that in your operation.
 Like you do with a standard library function.

 Of course, not only the IOSP should be applied to your code base, but also the Single Level of Abstraction (SLA) principle.
 So you’ll have to check your operations calling some of your components for “smoothness” with regard to the SLA.
 But in general I’d say it’s just fine to call your own functions living in another component from an operation.